l7mp/learning-go/99-labs/04-immutability/README.md

    go mod vendor
    ```

+   > **Note**
+   >
+   > Transitive dependencies are usually handled by Go automatically, but this time we need to do this manually due to the "replace" rules.

    This will throw some errors along the way, but the eventual `go mod tidy` will get everything right

    > **Note**
    >
-   > The final `go mod vendor` makes sure that all dependencies get copied into the local `vendor/` directly, which will simplify building the container image later.
+   > The final `go mod vendor` makes sure that all dependencies get copied into the local `vendor/` directory, which will simplify building the container image later.

 3. Since we are going to implement multiple data layers side by side, we need a way to select among them (*manageability*) when starting the app.
-We will use two environment variables for that purpose:
+We will use two environment variables, `KVSTORE_MODE` and `KVSTORE_ADDR`, for that purpose.

+First, we define two globals that will hold the actual parameters.

    ``` go
    // KVStoreMode defines the data layer mode (local/redis/kvstore).